mathieuancelin/play2-couchbase/README.md

 ```

+couchbase {
-couchbase-ec {
+  execution-context {
     timeout=1000
     pollfutures=true   // here, you tell the plugin to poll on Java Futures
     polldelay=10       // here, you tell the plugin to poll every 10 ms
     execution-context {
       fork-join-executor {
         parallelism-factor = 20.0
         parallelism-max = 200
       }
     }
+  }

+  ...

 }

 ```